foxmask/yeoboseyo/README.md

 Go on http://0.0.0.0:8000 and fill the form to add new Feeds to track

-* If you plan to publish RSS Feeds into a joplin note, fill the "Joplin folder" field (and don't forget to start your joplin desktop version of course), if not leave it empty.
+* If you plan to publish RSS Feeds into a joplin note, fill the "Joplin folder" field, if not leave it empty.
 * If you plan to publish RSS Feeds on your Mastodon account, check the checkbox "Publish on Mastodon?", if not, leave it unchecked